DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/user-needs/user-needs.md

 As a team lead I need to balance resource and skills / knowledge of teamso the right PL is involved in the right work.

 ### TL1.01
-As a team lead I need to identify if application requires a particular skill set so I can choose the appropriate PL to manage the Application.
+As a team lead I need to identify if an application requires a particular skill set so I can choose the appropriate PL to manage the Application.

 ### TL1.02
 As a team lead I need to find a project lead who has capacity to process the Application so PLs are not overworked.